Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for Video Generation

 \subsection{Alignment with Human Preferences}

 One of the most impactful applications of reinforcement learning (RL) in video generation is post-training alignment.
 This stage fine-tunes pretrained generators to better match subjective human preferences.
 Alignment methods vary in how they incorporate reward signals—ranging from explicit policy optimization to gradient-based preference modeling.
+The design and quality of these reward signals are therefore fundamental.
+Table~\ref{tab:reward_models} provides an overview of representative reward models commonly used to guide such alignment processes.

 \textbf{Policy Optimization:} A core group of methods uses formal policy optimization to align generative models.
 While early RL algorithms struggled with stability, recent approaches offer more robust performance.
 Group Relative Policy Optimization (GRPO) is one such method.
 DanceGRPO~\cite{dancegrpo} applies GRPO to a variety of visual generation tasks, including text-to-image, text-to-video, and image-to-video synthesis.
 It reformulates both diffusion sampling and rectified flows as stochastic differential equations (SDEs), allowing GRPO to operate across architectures and training paradigms.
 It supports multiple foundation models (e.g., Stable Diffusion, HunyuanVideo) and various reward types, such as aesthetic quality, alignment, motion consistency, and binary feedback.
 This flexibility enables GRPO to effectively instill structured knowledge during post-training.